robertpiosik/CodeWebChat/README.md

 > <small>The prompt and edit format instructions are repeated after the context [for accuracy](https://cookbook.openai.com/examples/gpt4-1_prompting_guide#:~:text=If%20you%20have%20long%20context%20in%20your%20prompt%2C%20ideally%20place%20your%20instructions%20at%20both%20the%20beginning%20and%20end%20of%20the%20provided%20context%2C%20as%20we%20found%20this%20to%20perform%20better%20than%20only%20above%20or%20below.).</small>

-In seconds, once the response is ready, it can be interactively applied in a safe, revertible way.
+Once a single response is ready, its code blocks are extracted and applied in a safe, revertible way.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>